We Are Human

 The Philistines were one nation the Israelites were to destroy as judgement for the sin of the Philistines in order to take possession of the promise land.
 God helped them in this way.

-David planned a murder to cover up the adultery he committed.
+He planned a murder to cover up the adultery he committed.
 He saw another mans wife and wanted her.
 The man was a soldier in a King David’s army and was away at war.
 David got the wife pregnant.
 So to cover it up, he first called the husband back from the war and tried to get him to go home and sleep with his wife so he would think the pregnancy was his.
 The husband was committed to his mission in David’s army.
 So David tried to get the husband drunk enough that he would go home, but that didn’t work.
 So he sent the husband back to the war and gave orders to have him placed at the most dangerous place on the frontline and therefore he would be killed.
 That is what happened.
 The husband was killed.
 After the wife mourned, David took her as his wife.
 (2 Samuel 11:1, 2 Samuel 11:2-3, 2 Samuel 11:4-5, 2 Samuel 11:6-7, 2 Samuel 11:8-9, 2 Samuel 11:10, 2 Samuel 11:11, 2 Samuel 11:12-13, 2 Samuel 11:14-15, 2 Samuel 11:16-17, 2 Samuel 11:18-19, 2 Samuel 11:20, 2 Samuel 11:21, 2 Samuel 11:22-23, 2 Samuel 11:24-25, 2 Samuel 11:26-27)

 God punished David severely when he took the child’s that they had together.
 Even still God wove His salvation plan into it.
 Another child, Solomon, who David and His new wife had later would be part of the family line leading to Jesus.

-Peter was impulsive.
+He was impulsive.
 He is the disciple that when witnessing the transfiguration of Jesus, he offered to make three memorials, one for Jesus, Moses and Elijah.
 He requested to walk on water to Jesus after Jesus came towards the disciples in a boat in the middle of the night.
 Peter drew his sword when Jesus was arrested and slashed off the ear of a slave of the the high priest.
 He declared he would not desert Jesus or deny him when Jesus predicted Peter would.
 Peter was rebuked by Paul for changing his behavior depending on if he was around Jews or Gentiles.
 (Matthew 17:2-4, Matthew 14:25-27, Matthew 14:28-29, John 18:10-11, Galatians 2:11-12, Galatians 2:13-14)

 Even so, God used Peter greatly.
 Peter had an extensive ministry and experienced miracles when put in prison for his faith.
 He spoke to the crowd who gathered when the Holy Spirit was given to the disciples and many other believers causing them to speak in many languages full of power in the Holy Spirit.
 The crowd thought they were drunk, but Peter told the Good News and many believed.
 He spoke boldly to the religious leaders who imprisoned him and threatened him after he healed a man in Jesus’s name.
 He even wrote part of the New Testament.
 God showed him the message of salvation was not just for the Jews but but also for the Gentiles, all the people of the world.
 God showed Peter that He shows no favoritism to one group over another.
 God wants all to be saved.

-John Mark deserted the early church missionaries in the middle of a mission trip.
+He deserted the early church missionaries in the middle of a mission trip.
 Because of this on the next missionary trip, Paul refused to Let John Mark come along.
 This caused an argument between Paul and Barnabas who wanted John to come along.
 Paul was adamant and so Paul and Barnabas went separate ways.
 Paul took who he wanted with him one way and Barnabas took John Mark with him another way.
 Later Paul recognized John Mark’s spiritual growth and partnered with him in ministry.
 Paul called John helpful to his ministry.
 Acts 15:37-38, Acts 15:39-40, 2 Timothy 4:11)

 This proved good for the early church though because it spread the Gospel even more, to more areas and people.
 God used it grow the the church significantly.
 John Mark also grew as this time he did not desert them and eventually wrote the gospel of Mark through the inspiration of God.